Heavy Periods

 NHS

-Heavy periods (also called menorrhagia) are common and may just be normal for you.
+Many women have heavy periods (also called menorrhagia) and they may be normal for you.
+They can affect anyone who has periods.
 Treatment can help if they're affecting your daily life.

 You may have heavy periods if you: